ByteDecoder/Lykos115/README.md

 ### Guidelines

 This should be implemented in a language with which you are familiar.
-We would prefer that you use elixir, ruby, javascript, python, swift, or kotlin, if you are comfortable doing so.
+We would prefer that you use ruby or javascript, if you are comfortable doing so.
 If none of these are comfortable, please choose a language that is both comfortable for you and suited to the task.